 It's actually still played straight during "The Power of Atom."
 If you activate the bomb but do not detonate it, leave town, and come back before you finish the quest, you'll find that the two children in Megaton have mysteriously vanished.

-In addition, the company that made the game explicitly prevents discussion of game mods that allow child killing on the official forums, and has had videos of child killing mods removed from youtube by claiming copyright infringement.
+In addition, Bethesda prevents discussion of game mods that allow child killing on the official forums, and has had videos of child killing mods removed from YouTube by claiming copyright infringement.

 There are also points in the story where the player character is a child during the game.
-You however are not affected by miraculous immortality other wasteland children have and can kill a child via killing yourself.
+They however are not affected by miraculous immortality other wasteland children have, though a child can at least be killed. note That is, yourself.